-There are three types of filters that used in swimming pools to remove the unwanted dirt and debris.
+There are three types of filters that are used in swimming pools to remove unwanted dirt and debris.

 Similar to a sand filter, a cartridge filter needs to be cleaned when the pressure gauge indicates an increase of 7-10 lbs. over normal operating pressure.
 Best practice is to have two sets of cartridges, as while one set is removed, hosed off, soaked in filter cleaner (12 hours), removed and rinsed, and then allowed to dry, the other filter can be installed to avoid any down time.

 The DE filter is cleaned by backwashing the filter when pressure increases 7-10 lbs.

 Once the filter has been backwashed, new DE MUST BE added to coat the grids in the filter.

 Diatomaceous Earth Filter grids should be cleaned at least once every season using filter cleaner.